Kaushik00007/Chatbot-NLP/README.md

 # Chatbot-NLP
-A simple chatbot using NLP and Machine Learning
+A simple chatbot using NLP